-PACT Act 2022 & Camp Lejeune Justice Act Become Law
+One Year Later: How the PACT Act & Camp Lejeune Justice Act Are Helping Veterans

 An American flag flying over a government building

 August 10, 2022, marked a historic day: President Joe Biden signed the PACT Act into law.
-The law was an incredible victory for many U.S. veterans — including ones exposed to toxic water at U.S. Marine Corps Base Camp Lejeune.
-The PACT Act included the Camp Lejeune Justice Act, which allows veterans and loved ones to pursue compensation if they developed serious illnesses from Camp Lejeune water contamination.
+The law was an incredible victory for many U.S. veterans — including those exposed to toxic water at U.S. Marine Corps Base Camp Lejeune.
+One year after the historic legislation, learn how veterans are getting the help they need for service-related illnesses.

 How the PACT Act Helps Camp Lejeune Veterans

-The Camp Lejeune Justice Act was part of the larger PACT Act that was signed into law on August 10.
+The Camp Lejeune Justice Act was part of the larger PACT Act, a broad bill that provides expanded benefit eligibility for veterans.
 It allows veterans and their families to seek justice and compensation if they developed illnesses from Camp Lejeune’s toxic drinking water.

 Did you know?